 At the end of the time set by the king to bring them into his service, the chief official presented them to Nebuchadnezzar.
 The king talked with them, and he found none equal to Daniel, Hananiah, Mishael and Azariah; so they entered the king’s service.
 In every matter of wisdom and understanding about which the king questioned them, he found them ten times better than all the magicians and enchanters in his whole kingdom.

 Daniel spoke up to the king’s official on behalf of himself and his three friends.
 They worked together and stood strong together.
 If you’ve ever watched or heard of the famous programme called ‘The Three Musketeers’ you may have heard their catchphrase: “All for one and one for all !”

-When we're struggling in life it's good to go to God first in prayer.
+When we’re struggling in life it’s good to go to God first in prayer.
 But we also need each other.
-This is where good friends can support us in person or on facebook; where a good Christian Union can help us; where a good church and youth group keeps us lifted up or where family can help.
+This is where good friends can support us in person or even on social media; where a good Christian Union can help us; where a good church and youth group keeps us lifted up or where family can help.
 If you really have no-one to help you, talk to a teacher or an adult in school that you trust, especially if they are a Christian and understand the issues you may be going through.
-They will likely pray for you too when you're not around (in their own time).
-Don't shut yourself off.
-Daniel didn't shut himself in his room - he carried on and no doubt hung out with his buddies to support each other through all they went through.
+They will likely pray for you too when you’re not around (in their own time).
+Don’t shut yourself off.
+Daniel didn’t shut himself in his room – he carried on and no doubt hung out with his buddies to support each other through all they went through.

 Life Point – Jesus is closer to you than a brother (Proverbs 18.24) but we also need each other.
 Don’t lock others out but find others to support you, make you laugh and pray for you.